The-Extra-Project/Extra_surface_repo/README.md

 # Run the code
 ## Examples
-Run the 3 examples (monotread, multithread with apache spark on ply, multithread with apache spark on laz)
+Run all the examples
 ```console
 $ ./run_examples.sh

 ```
-results will be writen in 'outputs' directory.
+results will be created in the 'outputs' directory.

 ## Run on LidarHD LAZ dataset